gaurvism/Words/Learning.md

 Join us on the path to learn a new word everyday.

-Just go through the "Words" File and learn fascinated words.
+Just go through and learn fascinating words.

 You can also [Style Me](https://guides.github.com/features/mastering-markdown/)!